-No Item Discussion Resolution Progress Responsibility 24.
-Indigent Register the number of beneficiaries is not reflecting the poverty stricken status Launch an indigent registration drive From ward to ward 1.
-Number of registered Indigents to be confirmed as figures of 1500 and 1900 being quoted 2.
-Finance are not the responsible department for this project, proposal to assign to Corporate Services accepted Corporate Services 25.
+No ltem Discussion Resolution Progress Responsibility The water issue - the Sekhukhune District Municipality pays their rates but are experiencing water issue (crises).
 Bi-Law Enforcement and Hawker Management enforcement.
+There are a lot of stalls and illegal hawkers - some undocumented migrants.
+It's dis-organised.
+Law enforcement should take charge and the issue must be controlled.
 Enforce by-laws and manage the sprouting of uncontrolled shops.
-Hawkers to be relocated to better and safer places By-laws to regulate them to be developed Bi-laws to be established to enhance Bill board revenue collection Yet to be implemented MM, HR, Legal 26.
+Hawkers to be relocated to better and safer places Not yet implemented MM, HR, Legal 17.
 Local Economic Development choice and not just have a Dorpie.
 Have order.
 Small, Medium, and Micro Enterprises (SMMEs) incubation and training of new venture creations to be priorities - source funding for this.
-To be implemented yet PED
+Not yet implemented PED

-No ltem Discussion Resolution Progress Responsibility Demarcation - uplifting of the auditorium.
-27. Security as there is no safety in the Municipality.
+No Item Discussion Resolution Progress Responsibility 18.
+Security as there is no safety in the Municipality.
 Proper security fence or Wall to be constructed around the Admin building.
 Need for proper benchmarking with The Municipality must be a safe haven for everyone and security must be enhanced.
 Closed-circuit television (CCTV) cameras to be installed around all Municipal buildings including traffic department and Workshop.
 The Control centre to be place in the ICT office Security guards to be deployed to all Municipal buildings.
-Ongoing Community Services 28.
-Electricity projects based on the recommendation from MIG.
-The challenge was that previous high mast projects could not be completed due to the failure by The municipality should start to implement mast projects again despite the challenges experienced with ESKOM with the provision of new electrical supply points for the projects.
-The Director Infrastructure should register mast light projects with MIG when there is an opportunity according to the Public Lighting Master Plan · Infrastructure
+Ongoing Community Services